Grace's Guide To British Industrial History

 Before the First World War there were four factories in Paris and one in Lesquin, near Lille.

 Lesquin produced steam turbines, dynamos, cables, telephones, electric motors, batteries and light bulbs.
 During the First World War, the 1913 main metal-framed factory building at Lesquin was seized and dismantled by German troops and transported to Speyer in Germany.
 There it served the Pfalz-Flugzeugwerke, which manufactured 2500 aircraft.
 After the First World War, until 1930 it was used by the French troops, and from 1937 to 1945 it served the Saarpfalz aircraft factory as a workshop.
 After the Second World War, the Lille Hall was used again by the French troops.
 In August 1990, renovation work began by the museum.
-On April 11, 1991 the building was put into operation as an exhibition hall for the Technik Museum Speyer, where it is known as the Liller Hall, and described as the museum's largest exhibit![2].
+In 1991 the building was put into use as an exhibition hall for the Technik Museum Speyer, where it is known as the Liller Hall, and described as the museum's largest exhibit![2].
 See here for more information.[3]

 See Also